moorara/milad.dev/content/posts/ad-platform.md

 ![Ads Marketplace](/images/ads-marketplace.png)

 Ad placement is a [multi-objective optimization](https://en.wikipedia.org/wiki/Multi-objective_optimization) (MOO) problem.
-There are many factors that needed to be taken into account and be optimized:
+Many factors needed to be taken into account and be optimized:

   - Relevancy
   - Advertiser Value